pgolikov/UDH2025_robotics/doc/sessions.md

 While inside the tmux session, press:

-- Ctrl+b, then d
+    Ctrl + b, then d

 This detaches you from the session without closing it.

+Stopping Simulations:

-Stopping Simulations: To terminate all instances, you can use:
+To terminate all instances, you can use:

 ```bash
 pkill -f px4